 I don’t wish to waste your time.
 My Linkedin profile provides a professional overview: experience, qualifications, honours, awards and endorsements.
-Furthermore, this blog provides a record of my teaching and education leadership thinking since 2007 and more recently, an exploration of nutrition, wellness and habits.
+Furthermore, this blog provides a record of my teaching and education leadership thinking since 2007 (and a few minor explorations).

 Steps into teaching

-After studying Physical Education and Sport Science degree at Loughborough University, I completed my PGCE and then NQT at West Bridgford School, Nottingham.
-From Nottingham to SIU Edwardsville, Illinois, USA, where I completed a Masters Degree in Kinesiology,Exercise and Sport Psychology and coached for the Cougars Soccer programme.
-I returned to Southampton, England in 2000 joining Richard Tauntons College as a teacher of Physical Education and Sport whilst coaching with Southampton FC Academy.
+After studying Physical Education and Sport Science at Loughborough University, I completed my PGCE and then NQT at West Bridgford School, Nottingham and coaching with Nottingham FC Academy.
+From Nottingham I ventured out to SIU Edwardsville, Illinois, USA, where I completed a Masters Degree in Kinesiology,Exercise and Sport Psychology and coached for the Cougars Soccer programme.
+Such a rewarding experience.
+I returned to Southampton, England in 2000, joining Richard Tauntons College as a teacher of Physical Education and Sport whilst coaching with Southampton FC Academy.
+Around 2004 I started recording my teaching experience as an edublogger – before migrating these posts to “kristianstill.co.uk” a gift from one my IT colleagues.
+Back then, all first posts were names “Hello World.”

-After seven fantastic, memorable years, I left my role as Director of Sport after being encouraged to join Hamble Community Sports College with the prospect of whole school leadership, (Educational Technology, ICT and IT Services).
+After seven fantastic, memorable years, I left my role as Director of Sport, joining Hamble Community Sports College in January 2008, with the prospect of whole school leadership, with a focus on Educational Technology, ICT and IT Services.
 Within two years, I had been invited onto the leadership team, married and started a family.
 With the arrival of our second child and promotion to Vice Principal (Teaching, Learning, Reporting and Assessment) at The Wellington Academy in January 2013, I stepped back from coaching football with Southampton FC Academy after nine seasons.

 I joined The Wellington Academy “at a difficult time,” with the educational provision being described as “in a considerable state of disarray.”
 Our Ofsted inspection in January 2014 resulted in a “requires improvement” judgement, which represented “considerable progress” given our starting point a year earlier.
 Two years later, the Academy was celebrating, having secured it’s “Best ever” results.
 50% of students achieved 5A*-C including English and Maths.
 In English 68% of students made expected progress and in Mathematics, 76% of students made expected progress, taking the school from bottom of Wiltshire’s 2014 Performance Tables in all headline measures, to now being the local school of choice for our community.
 Through a relentless focus on the quality of teaching, learning and assessment, the Academy improved from the 85th to the 45th percentile nationally, for a significantly below average cohort.
 At GCE, the number of students achieving A*-A grades rose from 11% to 27% and students achieving A*-B rose from 27% to 47%.
 With hindsight, this represented signitifcant gains for the school and also placed significant demands of the staff.